Armenian Quarter: World War I, British, and Jordanian periods

 Prior to World War I, there were some 2,000–3,000 Armenians in Palestine, mostly in Jerusalem, which was captured by the British in 1917.
 From 1915 and onward, thousands of Armenian genocide survivors from Cilicia (Adana Vilayet) found refuge, and settled in the quarter, increasing its population.
 In 1925, around 15,000 Armenians are believed to have lived in all of Palestine, with the majority in Jerusalem.
 During the British Mandate period, the number of Armenians is estimated to have reached up to 20,000.
 However, the 1931 British census showed only 3,524 Armenians in all of Palestine.

 In 1947, around 1,500 Armenians from Palestine repatriated to Soviet Armenia as part of the Soviet government's efforts to boost Armenia's population by a large-scale repatriation of ethnic Armenians, mostly from the Middle East.
 This marked the beginning of the long-term decline of the Armenian community of Jerusalem.
-During the 1948 Arab–Israeli War, the Armenian Quarter was damaged by bombs.
-It housed many Armenians from around Palestine.
-An Armenian civil guard, armed with what Der Matossian describes as "makeshift weapons", was formed to defend the quarter.
-Over 40 Armenians died during the war.
+During the 1948 Arab–Israeli War, Armenian Quarter housed Armenian refugees from all over Palestine.
+An Armenian civil guard, armed with "makeshift weapons", was formed to defend the quarter from the Haganah shelling of the Old City.
+More than forty Armenians were killed in the fighting.

-Israeli period and Jewish settlement
+Israeli period

 Jerusalem's Old City came under Israeli control in the aftermath of the Six-Day War in 1967.
 However, the Armenian patriarchate is the de facto administrator of the quarter and acts as a "mini-welfare state" for the Armenian residents.
 The Arab-Israeli conflict significantly affected the quarter's politically uninvolved Armenian population.
-A 1992 article published by the Catholic Near East Welfare Association stated that "Armenians in Jerusalem try to maintain good relations with Arabs and Israelis, but they do not deny that their community has been affected by tensions in the city."
+According to Reuters, the Armenian Patriarchate "share[s] a view held by the mostly Muslim Palestinians—that Israel's designation of the whole city as capital of the Jewish state means its control of residence and building permits is being used to press Arabs and other non-Jews to give up and leave."
+According to one source, Graham Usher, a Palestine-based British foreign correspondent of several Western outlets, Israeli sovereignty over the Armenian Quarter would be the "worst future imaginable" for the Armenian community.
+Members of Jerusalem's Armenian community have voiced concerns about the Israeli government's policies and commitment to preserving their community's presence in the Old City.